 Transmit priority is a prioritization within the PIC18F6585/8585/6680/8680 devices of the pending transmittable messages.
 This is independent from and not related to any prioritization implicit in the message arbitration scheme built into the CAN protocol.
 Prior to sending the SOF, the priority of all buffers that are queued for transmission is compared.
 The transmit buffer with the highest priority will be sent first.
 If more than one buffer has the same priority setting, the message is transmitted in the order of TXB2, TXB1, TXB0, B5, B4, B3, B2, B1, B0.
 There are four levels of transmit priority.
-If TXP bits for a particular message buffer are set to '11', that buffer has the highest possible priority.
 If TXP bits for a particular message buffer are '00', that buffer has the lowest possible priority.